WeTechHK/Universal-BCOS-DOC/source/develop/formal-verification/index.md

 Hoare-style specifications can guarantee either _partial correctness_ or _total correctness_.
 The implementation of a contract function is "partially correct" if the precondition holds true before the function is executed, and if execution terminates, the postcondition is also true.
 Proof of total correctness is obtained if a precondition is true before the function executes, the execution is guaranteed to terminate and when it does, the postcondition holds true.

 Obtaining proof of total correctness is difficult since some executions may delay before terminating, or never terminate at all.
-That said, the question of whether execution terminates is arguably a moot point since Ethereum's gas mechanism prevents infinite program loops (execution terminates either successfully or ends due to 'out-of-gas' error).
+That said, the question of whether execution terminates is arguably a moot point since Universal BCOS's gas mechanism prevents infinite program loops (execution terminates either successfully or ends due to 'out-of-gas' error).

 Smart contract specifications created using Hoare logic will have preconditions, postconditions, and invariants defined for the execution of functions and loops in a contract.
 Preconditions often include the possibility of erroneous inputs to a function, with postconditions describing the expected response to such inputs (e.g., throwing a specific exception).
 In this manner Hoare-style properties are effective for assuring correctness of contract implementations.